Atomwaffen Division: Argentina (AWD Argentina)

 The existence of Atomwaffen Division affiliate in Argentina was first reported in early 2020.
-Tomás Gershanik of the Public Prosecutor's Office in Buenos Aires stated that Argentina is no exception, and the local chapter spreads propaganda in universities and organizes firearms drills.
-The expose by the media was spurred by Grand Rabbi Gabriel Davidovich of Asociación Mutual Israelita Argentina being violently beaten by the Argentinian neo-nazis.
-According to Cyber Threats Research Centre (CYTREC) at Swansea University, AWD Argentina maintains contacts with Atomwaffen affiliated neo-nazis in neighbouring Brazil.
-Atomwaffen Argentina is member of Iron Order, a coalition of accelerationist groups.
+Tomás Gershanik of the Public Prosecutor's Office in Buenos Aires stated that Argentina was no exception, and the local chapter spread propaganda in universities and organizes firearm drills.
+The expose by the media was spurred by Grand Rabbi Gabriel Davidovich of Asociación Mutual Israelita Argentina being violently beaten by the Argentinian neo-Nazis.
+According to Cyber Threats Research Centre (CYTREC) at Swansea University, AWD Argentina maintained contacts with Atomwaffen-affiliated neo-Nazis in neighbouring Brazil.
+Atomwaffen Argentina was member of Iron Order, a coalition of accelerationist groups.
+In October 2023, law enforcement uncovered a new Atomwaffen cell in Mar del Plata, confiscating multiple assault rifles during the raids.
+Police raided Atomwaffen cells in Tucumán, Santa Fe, and General Belgrano, Buenos Aires, resulting in multiple arrests.